DOCA NVMe Emulation Application Guide

 To make the core NVMe-oF target logic work with our DOCA transport, we need to implement specific operations in the

 spdk_nvmf_transport_ops structure.
 These operations handle tasks like managing connections, transferring data, and processing NVMe commands for DOCA.
-This structure provides a standard way to connect different transports to SPDK, allowing the core NVMe-oF logic to work with any transport without needing to know its specific details.
+This structure provides a standard way to connect different transports to SPDK, so the core NVMe-oF logic can work with any transport without needing to know its specific details.

 const struct spdk_nvmf_transport_ops spdk_nvmf_transport_doca = {